Skip to main content

 Dose response curves for 3 drugs

-Figure 3.4 3.1.2: Dose-Response Curves for three different drugs to compare potency and efficacy.
+Figure 3.2.1: Dose-Response Curves for Three Different Drugs to Compare Potency and Efficacy.
 (C-BY 4.0; Riley Cutler)

-Agonist and antagonist drugs compete for binding sites with drugs, hormones, neurotransmitters, and other substances.
+Agonist and antagonist drugs compete for binding sites with other drugs, hormones, neurotransmitters, and other substances.
 Whatever molecule has the strongest affinity will out-compete and bind to the receptor.
 Usually, binding is reversible; the drug-receptor complex separates depending on the drug's affinity to its target molecule or receptor.
 Binding can also be irreversible.
 Irreversible antagonists may bind covalently so that the receptor is deactivated.
-Once deactivated, the non-functional receptor is internalized and recycled.
+Once deactivated, the cell internalizes and recycles the non-functional receptor.
 For example, succinylcholine binds irreversibly to the nicotinic acetylcholine receptor, and aspirin binds irreversibly to its target molecule, platelets.
-The duration of the binding and drug's action depends on the body's ability to metabolize succinylcholine into butyrylcholine and, in the case of aspirin, the body's ability to make new platelets.
+The duration of the binding and the drug's action depends on the body's ability to metabolize succinylcholine into butyrylcholine and, in the case of aspirin, the body's ability to make new platelets.

 When two drugs competing for the same receptor are given simultaneously, there is always the potential for drug interactions.
-The figure below shows what happens to a full agonist, Drug A, in the presence of two antagonists.
-The curve Drug A' shows the change in the dose-response curve for Drug A with the addition of a competitive antagonist.
-The curve for Drug A" shows the dose-response curve for the agonist when a non-competitive antagonist is added.
-Notice that with the addition of a competitive antagonist, increasing the amount of agonist allows the agonist to reach the maximal possible response observed in the absence of the antagonist.
-The agonist competes with the competitive antagonist for binding sites.
-Adding more or increasing the concentration of the agonist allows the agonist to overcome the competitive antagonist.
-With the addition of a non-competitive antagonist, the agonist Drug A can never reach its maximal possible response.
+Figure 3.2.2 below shows what happens to a full agonist, Drug A, in the presence of two different antagonists.
+The broken line labeled Drug A' shows the change in the dose-response curve for Drug A with the addition of a competitive antagonist.
+The broken line " Drug A" shows the dose-response curve for the agonist, Drug A, when a non-competitive antagonist is added.
+Note, with the addition of a competitive antagonist, increasing the amount of agonist allows the agonist to reach the maximal possible response observed in the absence of the antagonist (same point on the y-axis for A and A").
+The agonist competes with the competitive antagonist for binding sites; adding more or increasing the concentration of the agonist allows the agonist to overcome the competitive antagonist.
+However, with the addition of a non-competitive antagonist, the agonist Drug A can never reach its maximal possible response, and the biological response is blunted.

 Individual variation in drug response

-The dose required to produce a therapeutic effect varies from individual to individual.
-The dose in the middle of the distribution is the ED50, defined as the dose required to produce the intended therapeutic effect for 50% of the population.
+The dose required to produce a therapeutic effect varies from individual to individual; a quantal dose-response curve determines the effective doses for a group of individuals or a population.
+The dose in the middle of the distribution is the ED50, defined as the dose needed to produce the intended therapeutic effect for 50% of the population.
 This is the standard dose, but some individuals will be under-treated, whereas others will be over-treated.
 Because you cannot predict an individual's response to the drug, you must monitor the patient for their response and adjust dosing.
+High responders will need less drug, and low responders will need more.

 Individual variation in drug response

+Quantal dose-response curves are also used to determine a drug's therapeutic index or window.
 The therapeutic index (TI) measures a drug's safety.
 The larger the difference between a drug's effective and lethal dose, the greater the TI and the safer the drug.
-In Figure 3.7, the TI for two drugs is shown below.
+In Figure 3.3.2, the TI for two drugs is shown below.
 Both drugs have similar ED50 values but different LD50 values.
-When the gap between the ED50 dose and the LD50 dose is close or narrow, such as the drug in the bottom panel, that drug has a narrow safety margin.
+When the gap between the ED50 and LD50 doses is close or narrow, such as the drug in the bottom panel, that drug has a narrow safety margin.
 Drugs with a narrow TI often have specific monitoring recommendations, such as periodic serum drug levels.
 Carbamazepine, lithium, warfarin, and phenytoin all have a narrow TI and are subject to therapeutic monitoring.

 Wide vs. narrow therapeutic index

 A drug's safety profile is related to its pharmacokinetic parameters.
-The area under the curve or AUC represents the entire time a drug is in the body or the extent of exposure to a drug.
+The area under the curve, or AUC, represents the entire time a drug is in the body or the total exposure of the body to a drug over time.
+Although AUC is a pharmacokinetic concept, it is mentioned here because of its importance to pharmacodynamics.
+The relationship between AUC and pharmacodynamics is the understanding that the concentration of a drug at its site of action influences its effectiveness and safety profile.
+In Figure 3.4.1, AUC and its safety at a given concentration are depicted.
+The y-axis is drug concentration, the x-axis is time, and the minimum effective concentration, therapeutic range, and toxicity are shown on the right.
 Ideally, a drug's level will be in the therapeutic range.
 The AUC is a critical concept in antimicrobial prescribing.

 Relationship between area under the curve (AUC) and therapeutics

-Figure 3.8 3.1: Relationship between area under the curve (AUC) and therapeutics.
+Figure 3.4: Relationship Between AUC and Therapeutics.
 (CC-4 BY; Riley Cutler)

 This page titled 3: Pharmacodynamics is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Karen Vuckovic.